MiladGhanbari/Bayesian-Parameter-Estimation__Markov-Chain-Monte-Carlo__Type-1-Diabetes/README.md

-# Bayesian Parameter Estimation Approach using MCMC for Model Identification of Glucose-Insulin Dynamics for Type 1 Diabetes:
+# Bayesian Parameter Estimation Approach using MCMC for Model Identification of Glucose-Insulin Dynamics for Type 1 Diabetes

 Bayesian estimation approach using MCMC technique is designed to identify the model of glucose-insulin dynamics using both experimental and simulation data.
 Experimental data from a real patient with type 1 diabetes using subcutaneous pump therapy who participated